 How can you embrace the change that occurs after recovery begins?

-For one thing, you have to do the work to change the moral the person within—the one who made all of those harmful choices that landed you in treatment and recovery.
+For one thing, you have to do the work to change the morality of the person within—the one who made all of those harmful choices that landed you in treatment and recovery.
 We are innately good, but if we don’t do the inner work to change the way we engage with those around us, our goodness is truly in peril.
 Is that what you want in addition to sobriety?
 A failing sense of “goodness”?
 I didn’t think so.
 This is good to keep in mind, especially since Coachella is here!

 1: We removed drugs and alcohol from our lives.